Privacy Policy

 Under UK GDPR, you have the right to:

-In practice: TapFi operates no servers, keeps no logs, and stores no personal data about you — so there is nothing for us to access, correct, delete, or export.
+In practice: TapFi keeps no user accounts and stores no personal data about you, so there is little for us to access, correct, delete, or export.
+The only records are the short-lived operational request logs held by our hosting provider, which are not tied to your identity.
 To stop using TapFi entirely, uninstall the app from your device.
-For questions about data processed by Anthropic during a scan, Anthropic's privacy policy (linked above) explains how to exercise your rights against them directly.
+For data processed by Anthropic or Google during a scan, their privacy policies (linked above) explain how to exercise your rights against them directly.

 Children's privacy